-Sessile organisms that cannot move or migrate in response to deoxygenation, are particularly vulnerable.
+Sessile organisms that cannot move or migrate in response to deoxygenation are particularly vulnerable.
 Sponges (Phylum: Porifera Grant, 1836), sessile, ecologically important filter-feeding animals, are hypothesized to suffer from increasing hypoxic/anoxic areas worldwide (Breitburg et al. 2018; Levin 2018; Stramma et al. 2008), and some in situ mortality of sponges (along with other taxa) following deoxygenation has been reported (Altieri et al. 2017; Stachowitsch 1984).
 However, species-specific responses to deoxygenation in Porifera are variable, and some species are tolerant of hypoxia.
 Lab experiments have shown that the demosponge Halichondria (Halichondria) panicea Pallas, 1766 can survive low oxygen levels down to 0.5–4% of air saturation (a.s.)
 (Mills et al. 2014), and Tethya wilhelma can survive down to 0.25–2% a.s. for 4 days and <0.05% a.s. for at least one hour (Mills et al. 2018).
 Additional demosponge species that tolerate similar levels of hypoxia include Geodia barretti Bowerbank, 1858 with 7% a.s.
 (20 µM O2, (Leys and Kahn 2018)) and Haliclona pigmentifera Dendy, 1905 (0.50-0.68% a.s., (Gunda and Janapala 2009)).
 In a recent experimental study, four taxonomically distinct sponge species (Cliona celata Grant, 1826, Suberites carnosus Johnston, 1842, Polymastia crocea Kelly-Borges and Bergquist, 1997 and Suberites australiensis Bergquist, 1968) were exposed to various levels of hypoxia (1.5–40% a.s., 0.13–3.3 mg O2 L-1) in aquaria.
 These sponges exhibited species-specific physiological, morphological and behavioral responses to deoxygenation.
 Sub-lethal oxygen thresholds for these sponges were in the range of 6–20% a.s.
 (0.48–1.56 mg O2 L-1) while mortality was only observed in one of the two species (P. crocea) exposed to severe hypoxia lower than 5% a.s.
 (0.13 mg O2 L-1) (Micaroni et al. 2021).
 The sponge species most sensitive to deoxygenation in controlled experiments, P. crocea, had a median lethal time (time until death, LT50) of 286 h at ~1.5% a.s.
-(0.13 mg O2 L-1, (Micaroni et al. 2021a), which was still longer than most marine organisms (reviewed in Micaroni et al. 2021b and Hughes et al. 2020).
+(0.13 mg O2 L-1, (Micaroni et al. 2021a), which was still longer than most marine organisms under comparable conditions (reviewed in Micaroni et al. 2021b and Hughes et al. 2020).

-Few studies, however, have investigated the deoxygenation tolerance of sponges in situ.
+Few studies have investigated the deoxygenation tolerance of sponges in situ.
 Bayer et al. (2020) found that the glass sponge Vazella pourtalesii Schmidt, 1870 lives in reduced oxygen conditions (< 4 mL/L) on the Scotian Shelf, Canada.
-Schuster et al. (2021) found at least nine encrusting demosponge species of the orders Axinellida Lévi, 1953 and Poecilosclerida Topsent, 1928 that tolerate seasonal anoxia in a Marine Lake in Lough Hyne, Ireland for ~three months at a time, and there are more sponge species at this seasonally anoxic site (Bell and Barnes 2000).
-The anoxia-tolerant sponges of Lough Hyne therefore have LT50s that exceed their ca. three month exposure to anoxia, which are rivaled only by the anemone Bunodosoma cavernatum Bosc, 1802 (LT50 in anoxia >1.5 months, (Ellington 1982).
-Moreover, the abundance (percent cover) of encrusting sponges in the seasonally anoxic site of Lough Hyne only slightly decreased over 30 years despite widespread sponge losses in the lough (Micaroni et al. 2021b), indicating that these sponges are uniquely suited to their seasonally anoxic niche.
+Schuster et al. (2021) found at least nine encrusting demosponge species of the orders Axinellida Lévi, 1953 and Poecilosclerida Topsent, 1928 that tolerate seasonal anoxia in a Marine Lake in Lough Hyne, Ireland for ~three months at a time in the summer, and there are more sponge species at this site (Bell and Barnes 2000).
+The anoxia-tolerant sponges of Lough Hyne therefore have LT50s that exceed their ca. three month exposure to anoxia, and, compared to other animals, their tolerance is rivaled only by the anemone Bunodosoma cavernatum Bosc, 1802 (LT50 in anoxia >1.5 months, (Ellington 1982).
+Moreover, the abundance (percent cover) of encrusting sponges in the seasonally anoxic site of Lough Hyne only slightly decreased over 30 years despite widespread sponge losses in the well oxygenated parts of the lough (Micaroni et al. 2021b), indicating that these sponges are uniquely suited to their seasonally anoxic niche.